ROCm/rocDecode/docs/conceptual/rocDecode-memory-types.rst

 Host memory refers to CPU memory.
 It's suitable for when the memory needs to be accessed or manipulated by CPU-side applications or when data needs to be transferred between systems.

 Internal memory refers to intermediate GPU memory that is shared between operators.
 It's optimized for operator chaining within GPU workflows.
 It keeps data localized on the GPU so it can be accessed by subsequent operations, reducing latency and improving throughput.
-For example, in image processing pipelines, the results of a resizing operator can directly feed into a filtering operator without needing to copy data to the host between each step.This optimization is especially useful for large datasets and real-time applications.
+For example, in image processing pipelines, the results of a resizing operator can directly feed into a filtering operator without needing to copy data to the host between each step.
+This optimization is especially useful for large datasets and real-time applications.

 The ``OutputSurfaceMemoryType_enum`` enum type defines ``OUT_SURFACE_MEM_DEV_COPIED``, ``OUT_SURFACE_MEM_HOST_COPIED``, and ``OUT_SURFACE_MEM_DEV_INTERNAL``, for the three different types of memory locations.  ``OUT_SURFACE_MEM_DEV_COPIED`` indicates device, or GPU, memory. ``OUT_SURFACE_MEM_HOST_COPIED`` indicates host, or CPU, memory.
 And ``OUT_SURFACE_MEM_DEV_INTERNAL`` indicates intermediate GPU memory.